E-Levy will collapse digital industry – Terkper

-According to him, the rationale and approach being employed by the government to implement the E-levy in Ghana are not backed by law.
+According to him, the rationale and approach being employed by the government to implement the E-levy in Ghana is not backed by law.

-“Ghana has a well-structured tax so if you work and earn the income you are taxed.
-Either as an employee or as a business you pay corporate income tax or profit tax.
-If you make a capital gain, there is a capital gain tax which is structured,” Mr. Terkper told Francis Abban on the Morning Starr Tuesday whiles commenting on President Akufo-Addo’s interview with BBC.
+“Ghana has a well-structured tax so if you work and earn income you are taxed.
+Either as an employee, as a business you pay corporate income tax or profit tax.
+If you make capital gain, there is capital gain tax which is structured,” Mr. Terkper told Francis Abban on the Morning Starr Tuesday whiles commenting on President Akufo-Addo’s interview with BBC.

-The Former Finance Minister also asked the government to tell Ghanaians the context of the global tax law within which they are applying the E-levy.
+The Former Finance Minister also asked the government to tell Ghanaians the context in the global tax law within which they are applying the E-levy.

 Background